brownrl/gpxtrack/README.md

 2. Host it somewhere and browse to it with your phone.
 (Herd share?)
 3. Save it to your home screen.

-### OR...
+### Online version

 Browse to https://brownrl.github.io/gpxtrack/ and save it to your home screen.
 It's a PWA, so it will save as an 'app' on your phone.

 ## Usage

 1. Export a GPX file from your favorite app to your files.
-2. Open the GPX app on your phone.
+2. Open this app on your phone.
 3. Tap the rocket icon in the bottom left corner.
 4. Select the GPX file you exported.
-5. Tap the recycle icon to use the last one you opened.
 6. Start moving.
 I personally prefer to use a bicycle, but it works with walking too.

 ## Things to know